kkamagui/shadow-box-for-x86/README.md

 Shadow-box manipulates address translations from the guest physical address to the host physical address in order to exclude unauthorized accesses to the host and the hypervisor spaces.
 In that way, Shadow-box can properly introspect the guest operating system and mediate all accesses, even when the operating system is compromised.

 # 2.1.
 Architecture of Shadow-Box
-We explain how we designed the Light-box and the Shadow-watcher.
-It is designed to support a lightweight and practical security monitoring framework using virtualization technologies.
+Shadow-box is a lightweight and practical security monitoring framework using virtualization technologies.

 <center> <img src="document/images/architecture.png" width="500"> </center>